If you or someone you know has a gambling problem and wants help, Call 1-800-GAMBLER

 The casino limits provide individual players with an opportunity to control their spending by setting a limit on the maximum bet per action or spin.
 You can set this limit by selecting ‘Restrict Casino Limit’ while following the above instructions in the Stars software or in our mobile app by selecting ‘Set your Casino Limits’.
 There is also the option to block yourself completely from casino games within this menu, by choosing ‘Don’t Play’.

-If you want to block your access to FOX Bet or set any of those limits permanently or for a designated time, please contact Support with your request.
+If you want to set any of those limits permanently or for a designated time, please contact Support with your request.

 Managing your bankroll is one of the most import aspects of online gaming.
 Using our Spend Limits feature, you can choose how much of your balance and funds you use on a daily, weekly, or monthly basis.
 The limits you select are cumulative, so all games, tournaments, or tables you join throughout the day will count towards your limit.